jimmykobe1171/circline/README.md

 Language Guru: Zehao Song

 Tester: Qing Lan
+## Current Target
+- Build the Travis CI
+- Build the Ocaml Compiler

 ## Recent Update 2016-10-22
 Figure out the major obstacle on the Scanner Part.
 User can run the test module by doing the follows: